7 Best Places to Meet Singles (2026)

 Match has been around since 1993, and the site officially launched in 1995.
 It is one of the longest-running dating sites in the industry.
 That’s why Match is able to say it’s responsible for more romantic connections than any of its competitors.

-What Match and EliteSingles both have in common is they don’t charge singles to create a profile, upload photos, view and like profiles, receive matches every day, and flirt in a number of ways.
+Match doesn’t charge singles to create a profile, upload photos, view and like profiles, receive matches every day, and flirt with matches.

 2. Local Events & Meetups